Ninja243/DSA-Assignment-1/README.md

 ### Client types
 Different clients can be simutated by only being able to connect to servers of a specific type.
 A desktop computer from the late 1980's probably won't be able to connect to a WiFi network without a lot of effort so we could set it up so that's not possible.

+### Streams
+All devices on the network should be able to write to their own output stream